Starting date : As Soon As Possible

-Following the escalation of the Chad Lake conflict in Nigeria (North East of the Country), PUI has decided to also respond to this crisis from Nigeria. (since the organization already assists the Nigerian refugees in Cameroon)
+Following the intensification of the Chad Lake conflict in Nigeria (North East of the Country), PUI opened its Nigerian mission in 2016.
+PUI is also assisting the Nigerian refugees in Cameroon.

-Following a comprehensive and inclusive programming exercise during the last quarter of 2017, the main programmatic objectives of the mission for 2018 were defined and can be synthetized as follows:
+And the main programmatic objectives of the mission for 2020 can be synthetized as follows:

 As part of our activities in Nigeria, we are looking for a Protection Coordinator.

 The Protection Coordinator enforces the mission’s technical strategy and the quality of current and future programmes during the design, implementation, and evaluation stages.
 He/She provides support to the programme directors (Field Coordinators and Project managers) and ensures protection mainstreaming through a working relationship with other technical coordinators and MEAL department.

 The Protection Coordinator position aims at strengthening the capacity of the organization to deliver on high quality protection programs.
 The Protection Coordinator will work under the Deputy Head of Mission Programs and in close collaboration with the other technical coordinators (Medical, MHPSS, Food Security and Livelihood) and the MEAL department in order to ensure that protection is well established within the organization.

 - Programmes: He/She provides functional support, related to technical aspects, to program managers during programme implementation; he/she ensures technical guidance and capacity building of the protection team and Programs Department (technical unit and MEAL department)

 - Evaluation/Strategy: He/She takes part in developing the operating strategy and proposes new services to respond to needs identified in the target country.

 - Human Resources/Training: He/She provides technical support to programme department in hiring for technical positions, and supervises the technical training provided in response to identified needs;